frankligy/DeepImmuno/README.md

 I compile a [README.md](./new_imgt_scraping/README.md) file for all the detailed steps, feel free to contact me if you have any confusions.

+3. **Can I retrain the CNN model?**

+Please refer to [cnn_retrain.ipynb](./reproduce/cnn_retrain.ipynb) for the instructions.
+Feel free to reach out if I can help with anything!

 ## DeepImmuno-CNN

 #### Dependencies